Capti Innovation grant writers’s top eleven examples of the most innovative and disruptive technologies upto the end of 2021:

 In the long-term, the commercial activity of transporting goods to customers and the fabrication of products on a large scale using machinery could get disrupted through 3D printing.

 As an advantage, this could reduce human activities that cause climate change.
 3D printing is additionally an enabler of the UNDP’s Sustainable Development Goals (SDGs).

 5. Medical Innovations

-At the time of writing, many medical innovations are in existence and getting further trialled, particually RnA vaccines to combat the global pandemic.
+At the time of writing, many medical innovative and disruptive technologies are in existence and getting further trialled, particually RnA vaccines to combat the global pandemic.

 These innovations include vaccines that were not there before, genomic directed clinical trials, gene editing using CRISPR, cell-free fetal DNA testing.

 The list of medical disruptions also includes cancer screening through protein biomarker analysis, frictionless remote monitoring and more.

 Innovations in the medical sector is an exciting area to look into, mainly if you are into healthcare and life sciences.

 High-speed travel technology has already taken the first step towards Reality with the first test involving the Hyperloop One prototype propulsion system.

 Elon Musk, a co-founder of the Hyperloop, intends to make this a reality soon and has recently closed an $80 million funding round that includes investment from several other companies.